Families of Invariant Divisors on Rational Complexity-One T-Varieties: Invariant Families of Divisors II

-agree. \end{thm} \begin{proof} By proposition \ref{prop:totaldivisor}, we can lift the divisor $D^i$ to a divisor $\tilde D^i$ on $X^\tot$.
-Define $\alpha$ to be the one-cycle class attained by intersecting the divisors $\tilde D^1,\ldots,\tilde D^n$.
-Then $\alpha_{s'}$, the restriction of $\alpha$ to $X_{s'}$, is the intersection of all $\pi_{s,s'}(D^i)$.
-Thus, $\deg(\alpha_{s'})$ is the desired intersection number.
-The theorem then follows from a direct application of proposition 10.2 in \cite{MR1644323}. \end{proof}
+\end{theorem} \begin{proof} By Proposition \ref{prop:totaldivisora}, we can lift the divisor $D^i$ to a divisor $(D^i)^\tot$ on $\cX$.
+Define $\gamma$ to be the one-cycle class on $\cX$ attained by intersecting the divisors $(D^1)^\tot,\ldots,(D^n)^\tot$.
+Then $\gamma_{0}$, the restriction of $\gamma$ to $\cX_{0}$, is the intersection of all $\pim(D^i)$.
+Thus, $\deg(\gamma_{0})$ is the intersection number on the left hand side of the above equation.
+Likewise, $\deg(\gamma_{s})$ gives the intersection number on the right, where $\gamma_{s}$ is the restriction of $\gamma$ to $\cX_s$.
+The theorem then follows from a direct application of Proposition 10.2 in \cite{fulton:98a}. \end{proof}